a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Make a device selection (using mouse or keyboard) but don't click OK.
 Open the menu (using mouse or keyboard) but dismiss it.
 Verify that source device wasn't accepted.

+* Rename the DISK.COPY file to something else.
+Launch DeskTop.
+Special > Disk Copy....
+Verify that an alert is shown.
+Cancel the alert.
+Verify that DeskTop continues to run.
+* Launch DeskTop.
+Eject the boot volume.
+Special > Disk Copy....
+Verify that an alert is shown.
+Cancel the alert.
+Verify that DeskTop continues to run.
+* Launch DeskTop.
+Eject the boot volume.
+Special > Disk Copy....
+Verify that an alert is shown.
+Re-insert the boot volume.
+Click OK in the alert.
+Verify that Disk Copy starts.
+* Configure a system with a RAMCard.
+Launch DeskTop, ensure it copies itself to RAMCard.
+Special > Disk Copy....
+Verify that Disk Copy starts.
+* Launch DeskTop.
+Open and position a window.
+Special > Disk Copy....
+File > Quit.
+Verify that DeskTop restores the window.
+* On a IIgs, go to Control Panel, check RGB Color.
+Verify that the display shows in color.
+Special > Disk Copy....
+Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
+Verify that the display remains in color.
+* On a IIgs, go to Control Panel, uncheck RGB Color.
+Verify that the display shows in monochrome.
+Special > Disk Copy....
+Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
+Verify that the display resets to monochrome.

 # Alerts